imnasnainaec/nx/docs/blog/2018-01-09-12-things-to-help-large-organizations-do-angular-right.md

 ![](/blog/images/2018-01-09/1*H2zgVGgEhBCNadIZindBtg.avif)

 Nx is an open source, smart, fast and extensible build system that comes with first class support for Angular, React, Node and more.
-It uses the monorepo approach, where many applications and libraries are stored in the same source code repository (read more about it [here](https://nrwl.io/nx/why-a-workspace))
+It uses the monorepo approach, where many applications and libraries are stored in the same source code repository.

 With Nrwl/Nx developers can: